Alisky1223/PostOfficeProject/README.md

 - Unit testing for core components.

 ## Technologies
-- .NET Core 8 (or specify your version)
+- .NET Core 8
 - Entity Framework Core for ORM and migrations
 - ASP.NET Core for API development
 - GitHub Actions for CI
-- (Add more: e.g., JWT for auth, Serilog for logging)
+- JWT for auth

 ## Project Structure
 - **MainAPI**: Core API solution with the backend project, including controllers, services, and configurations.